intento/intento-api/usage.md

 }'
 ```

 The response contains the list of buckets with statistics.
-Each bucket belongs to a specific `timestamp` and the set of parameters that were listed in the `group` :
+Each `bucket` describes metrics binded to a specific `timestamp`, every number in `metrics` is an aggregated value for a certain set of features, mentioned in the `group` parameter of the each element of the response:

 ```json
 {